 - 1. Open the Services window: - On Windows 2008, select Start > Control Panel > Administrative Tools > Services. - On Windows 2012, navigate to the Start page, select Administrative Tools, and then double-click Services.

-2. Locate the ACL Analytics Exchange Geronimo service the list of services, right-click it, and then select Start.
+2. Right-click the ACL Analytics Exchange Service in the list of services and select Start.

 2.2.
 Stopping the service